Insights

 Once BIC EAM has been purchased and activated, all users will be able to access Insights through the Insights menu item in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

 In this 2D grid layout, target objects are displayed, each linked to one or two source objects.
-You can filter the main and axis objects in the Settings tab in the right sidebar.
+You can filter the main and axis objects in the Options tab in the right sidebar.
 Additionally, main objects are colored based on a specific attribute.
 A legend at the bottom of the view explains the color assignment.

 How can I change the reference date of the data for Insights?